swimclan/groundwire-api/README.md

 Note that the `API_KEYS` is definition is a simple comma-separated list of alpha-numeric strings.

 ## RH Account Credentials
-### Credentials file
+### Credentials files
-A `credentials.js` file optionally may exist in the application root directory.
+A `robinhood.js` file optionally may exist in the `/credentials/` directory under root.
 This file is a simple exported JS object with the username and password of the target RH account.
 Here is an example of the file:

 ```js
 module.exports = {